serverhorror/serverhorror.github.com/_posts/2009-07-19-adventures-in-centos-land-part-1.md

 syslinux.i386                            3.82-1.el5.rf          rpmforge
 {% endhighlight text %}

 Ouch again, quite a few packages to update.
 Where did the priority stuff go described in the setup process?
-After some Googling I found that the Priority Plugin itself is indeed enabled, but the plugin infrastructure that yum has is not there: Doh!</p>
+After some Googling I found that the Priority Plugin itself is indeed enabled, but the plugin infrastructure that yum has is not there: Doh!

-<p>Let's enable the plugin infrastructure..
+Let's enable the plugin infrastructure...

-{% highlight text %}
+{% highlight bash %}
-# vim /etc/yum.conf
+vim /etc/yum.conf
 {% endhighlight text %}

 and let's check the contents:

-{% highlight text %}
+{% highlight ini %}
 [main]
 cachedir=/var/cache/yum
 debuglevel=2